pan-canon/pan-canon/README.md

 <p>
-LEBENSBUND represents the enduring shared-life and future-building axis that begins with marriage and continues alongside the professional trajectory.
+LEBENSBUND represents the enduring shared-life and future-building axis that begins with marriage and continues through family relocation, the birth of Tykhon, and the later professional trajectory.
 </p>

 <p>
 It is shown above the carrier because it outlives individual roles and periods.
-Later shared professional systems can emerge within the same life context, but LEBENSBUND itself remains distinct from employment, company ownership, or technical architecture.
+The later FOP Oksana Dubinetska organization provides a concrete business and contractual intersection on that line, while LEBENSBUND itself remains distinct from any single professional or technical structure.
 </p>

 <pre>